dhnorton/Construction/README.md

 - Players automatically informed of doubled state
 - Computer is banker, auctioneer, and auditor
 - Auditing is continuous
-- Rules enforced consistently by computer
+- Rules enforced consistently

-## Verification ##
-Tested on Cuis 3329.
-After installing, run "Construction start" to start the game.
+Tested in Cuis 5.0  rev 3374 on 7/21/2018